iluwatar/java-design-patterns/step-builder/README.md

 ![Step Builder](./etc/step-builder.png "Step Builder")

 ## When to Use the Step Builder Pattern in Java

+The Step Builder pattern in Java is used

 * When constructing an object that requires multiple initialization steps.
 * When object construction is complex and involves many parameters.